revolter/BotDetection-Algorithm/README.md

 ## Retraining and Contributing

 The current code is far from optimized.
 If you would like to add more statistics for the bot to consider, you can do so in the `utils.py` file, which hosts the main `User`.
-Implementing additional will require you to update the `User` class to reflect them, as well as re-generate the `data.csv` file and increase the number of inputs the network accepts.
+Implementing additional features will require you to update the `User` class to reflect them, as well as re-generate the `data.csv` file and increase the number of inputs the network accepts.

 If you simply want to adjust the hyperparameters, then no re-training is necessary.